MicrosoftDocs/sdk-api/sdk-api-src/content/strmif/nf-strmif-iamcertifiedoutputprotection-protectioncommand.md

 ### -param cmd [in]

-Pointer to an <a href="https://docs.microsoft.com/previous-versions/windows/desktop/api/strmif/ns-strmif-amcoppcommand">AMCOPPCommand</a> structure that contains the command.
+Pointer to an [AMCOPPCommand](https://docs.microsoft.com/windows/desktop/api/strmif/ns-strmif-amcoppcommand) structure that contains the command.

 ## -returns